j0hnVu/linoffice/README.md

 If your Windows VM installs successfully but Office doesn't seem to be installed, you can trigger a re-installation of Office using `/.setup.sh --installoffice`.
 You can also manually install Office by accessing your virtual machine through `127.0.0.1:8006` in the browser.
 If you have installed Office but it wasn't picked up by the setup script, you can let it check for Office again by running `./setup.sh --firstrun`.
 If you need to re-create the .desktop files (app launchers) you can do it by running `./setup.sh --desktop`.
+If something breaks later on you can re-run the requirements check with `./setup.sh --healthcheck`.

 If you can't get the setup to work, please [create a bug report ("setup didn't work")](https://github.com/eylenburg/linoffice/issues) with these information:
 - The `windows_install.log` (in `~/.local/share/linoffice`)